 Section 3.
 The Board of Directors shall determine the official depository or depositories.

-Section 4.
+Section 5.
 All funds shall be used for operation expenses, for charity, or for scholarships to educational institutions on behalf of deserving students who are involved in amateur radio.
 At no time shall any member benefit monetarily from the funds of the Club.

-ARTICLE XIV: RULES OF ORDER:
+ARTICLE XVII: RULES OF ORDER:

 Robert’s Rules of Order shall be the parliamentary authority for all procedures pertaining to any meeting of the Club or the Board of Directors not specifically covered by these Bylaws.

-ARTICLE XV.
+ARTICLE XVIII.
 AMENDMENTS:

-ARTICLE XVI.
+ARTICLE XIX.
 OWNERSHIP OF CLUB PROPERTY: